ecoquestsg/lego-pdf-2-metadata-pipeline/README.md

 → Structured JSON raw document object
 → Saves outputs locally

-The only initial input is "copy and paste the PDF URL".
+- The only initial input is "copy and paste the PDF URL".
-The final output is a portable JSON file ready to be uploaded into a vector database.
+- The final output is a portable JSON file ready to be uploaded into a vector database.

 # Requirements

 - Python 3.10+
 - Google Cloud Project
-- Document AI processor
+- Document AI processor (DocAI OCR)
 - Vertex AI access (Gemini enabled)

 # Setup